-What Chili Paste Substitute? – Best Spicy Alternatives
+What Can You Use as Chili Paste Substitute? – Best Spicy Alternatives

 The supermarket is always the first that comes into your mind when you are looking for an ingredient replacement.
 However, when you are in front of several spices from different sources, it could get confusing.
 You may call it “chili paste” at home, but the terminology that some use may be different for it.
 Hence, a particular spice that you are not familiar with may be one of the best substitutes.